What is happening?

 Certain conditions must be met before an application to be registered can be successful.
 Firstly, an applicant must satisfy a “fit and proper person” test, as well as any person controlling or governing the applicant’s letting agency work.
 Where the applicant is a company or other body with legal personality, the fit and proper person test must also be satisfied by the most senior person in the management structure, and any person owning above a 25% share of the body.
 Secondly, prescribed training requirements must be met.

-Carrying out letting agency work without being registered will be punishable by a fine of up to £50,000, up to six months imprisonment, or both.
+Carrying out letting agency work without being registered will be punishable by a fine of up to £50,000, six months imprisonment, or both.

 Who will it affect?